by Melissa Campeau

 Melissa will be serving as the One Lit Place Writer-in-Residence from June 7, 2017 – June 14, 2017.
 Members of The Community may ask any questions they like, get feedback on their work, and find out the ins and outs of what it means to be a freelancer.

 Not a member yet?
-Join now and take part in exclusive member events like Ask The Freelancer, plus receive unlimited access to resources, educational materials, networking and work sharing with writers from all over the world, our Online Book Club and much more.
+Join now and take part in exclusive member events like Ask The Freelancer, plus receive unlimited access to resources, educational materials, 15% off all courses & seminars, networking and work sharing with writers from all over the world, our Online Book Club and much more.